DevDyna/ClassicProgressionSkyblock/README.md

-# Skyblock of Discordia

-Description:
+#Description:

 Modpack of new experiences with a bit of progression with a bit of kubejs scripts

-Quest Description:
+#Quest Description:

 1. Introduction / welcome

 2. Resource Generators

   - On this pack there are many types that you can choise after you reach them

 3. Mod-line/ Progression of mods

   - Many main mod are locked by a single recipe but all with possible farms or autocraftings

 4. Utility

   - Where are many blocks or items where you didn't know or never used before example small tree cutter (by engineer decor) or oak sapling fertile soil (by essentials)

 5. Storage suggestion

   - A great area when you need space or automations

 6. Challenges / "The real goal of modpack"

   - Many endgame stuff or hardcore things that can help you or challenge you!